Appropriate Items For School

 To protect students and staff, the Torrance Unified School District requires that all guests to the school report their presence and the purpose for the visit to the school office immediately upon arriving on campus.
-Guests and volunteers are required to sign a volunteer/guest registry and supply photo identification.
-Guests and volunteers must sign in and out on the registry.
+Guests and volunteers are required to supply a drivers licence or photo identification to be scanned through our Raptor system.
+Guests will receive a visitors sticker.

-To prevent classroom disruption, parents must bring lunches, money, books, etc. to the school office rather than taking them directly to their child’s room.
+To prevent classroom disruption, parents must bring lunches, books, etc. to the school office rather than taking them directly to their child’s room.
+Your child may pick up their item during recess or lunch, we will not call students out of class to pick items up.
+Our office has limited storage, please make every effort to minimize dropping off items, when possible.
 Parents are welcome and are encouraged to visit the school and their child’s class.
 However, please check with the teacher in advance.
 Unannounced visits may cause disruption to the instructional program.

 According to Municipal code 63.4.030, skateboards and rollerblades are prohibited on school grounds at all times.
 Violators may be ticketed and fined by the police department.
 Students may not ride or wear these items on school grounds.
 School will not store these items if students bring them to school.

 Use of School Facilities